Pumpkin Seed Allergies: Symptoms, Causes and Treatment

 Pumpkin Seed Allergy Symptoms

-Allergies to pumpkin seeds often affect the skin but can also cause more serious symptoms that affect your breathing and even lead to a life-threatening reaction known as anaphylaxis shock.
+Allergies to pumpkin seeds often affect the skin.
+But people who are allergic to pumpkin seeds can also have trouble breathing and even experience a life-threatening reaction known as anaphylaxis shock.

 You may even feel like you've gotten pumpkin seed poisoning, but this is just the effect of a severe allergic reaction.